 Stationary

-Buffetti and Scala have a long lasting collaboration which results in new yearly collections of colorful and fantastic stationary created with precious designs and details from various collections.
-We always look forward to the new series!
+For numerous years Buffetti has been offering fantastic yearly collections of colorful and exciting stationary created with precious designs and details from various collections.
+Everyone looks forward to the new series!

 The World of Philately